Needs Assessment Service Coordination (NASC)

-- if your child has a long-term disability, a needs assessment is the first step towards identifying what disability needs your child may have and what outcomes you want from the process
+If your child has a long-term disability, a needs assessment is a step towards getting support or services for your child and family.

 What is a needs assessment?

 If your child has a long-term disability, you may be able to have a needs assessment.
 This is a meeting to find out what you and your whānau need to help support your child.

 As well as a needs assessment, other financial support may be available because of your child's extra needs.